google-research/tensorflow_constrained_optimization/README.md

 *   [Helpers for constructing rate-based optimization problems](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/rates/)

     *   [subsettable_context.py](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/rates/subsettable_context.py):
-        contains the `context` method, which takes a `Tensor` of predictions (i.e. the output of a TensorFlow model, through which gradients can be propagated), and optionally `Tensor`s of labels and weights, and returns an object representing a (subset of a) minibatch on which one may calculate rates.
+        contains the `rate_context` method, which takes a `Tensor` of predictions (i.e. the output of a TensorFlow model, through which gradients can be propagated), and optionally `Tensor`s of labels and weights, and returns an object representing a (subset of a) minibatch on which one may calculate rates.

-        The related `split_context` method takes *two* `Tensor`s of predictions, labels and weights, the first for the "penalty" portion of the objective, and the second for the "constraint" portion.
+        The related `split_rate_context` method takes *two* `Tensor`s of predictions, labels and weights, the first for the "penalty" portion of the objective, and the second for the "constraint" portion.
 The purpose of splitting the context is to improve generalization performance: see [CotterEtAl18] for full details.

         The most important property of these objects is that they are